 TEST 2: Applying Power And Ground To The Blower Motor

-In this test section, we're gonna' manually apply battery power and Ground to the blower motor.
+In this test section we're gonna' apply battery power and battery ground directly to the blower motor.

 Let's get started: